February 28, 2018

 Particularly in this day and age with all the violent crimes happening, you do not wish to get stranded out on any lonely road while daylight is fading.
 Would being able to immediately call for roadside assistance as part of your car insurance package be something that you want?
 Would it be a relief for you to see a tow vehicle coming to the rescue?
 Check your policy details and make sure you know if your policy covers this.

-It is clear that the South African motorist cannot afford to have no car insurance.
+It is clear that the South African motorist cannot afford to not have car insurance.
 Why not inquire with a couple of reputable insurance companies on what they offer and find out what kind of car insurance suits you?
 You may be pleasantly surprised at what you discover is available.
-Explore car insurance options with PMD if you are looking for affordable cover, with fixed premiums for life and no excess payments.
+Explore affordable car insurance plans with PMD if you are looking for affordable cover.